erickhun/blog/content/posts/investing-from-taiwan.md

 title = "How to invest in ETFs and stocks from Taiwan"
 +++

- I've spent a trendemous amount of time investigating on how to invest effectively from Taiwan.
+ I've spent a tremendous amount of time investigating on how to invest effectively from Taiwan.
 Many expats asked me the questions, so I've decided to write down how do I do it.
 I'll also write different options you could explore.
-This article **will likely apply to non-US citizen**.
+This article **will likely apply to non-US citizens**.
 I'm also not a financial advisor, and invite you to make more research.
 My recommendation could also not fit you.
-Please seek profesional advices.
+Please seek professional advice.

 ## Make sure to have an emergency fund before starting